Dihedral Gauss hypergeometric functions: Explicit expressions for dihedral functions

 The three terms in (\ref{eq:dih12}) are solutions of the same second order Fuchsian equation by Corollary \ref{th:dihf2}, so there must be a linear relation between them.
 Up to a scalar multiple, the right-hand side of (\ref{eq:dih12}) is the only linear combination of the two $F_2$ terms which is invariant under the conjugation $\sqrt{z}\mapsto-\sqrt{z}$.
-Evaluation of the right side at $z=0$ leads to the sum $\displaystyle\hpg21{a,-\ell\,}{-2\ell}{\,2}$, which can be evaluated using Zeilberger's algorithm.
-In particular, a first order difference equation follows from this certificate identity for the summand $S(\ell,j)$:
+Hence the left and right-hand sides of (\ref{eq:dih12}) differ by a factor independent of $z$.
+Evaluation of the right side at $z=0$ leads to a terminating $\hpgo21(2)$ sum.
+It remains to prove that

+Zeilberger's algorithm is by now a routine technique to find two-term hypergeometric identities or recurrence relations for hypergeometric sums \cite{zeilb}, \cite[Section 3.11]{specfaar}.
+Its whole output includes {\em certificate} information, that allows to check the identity or recurrence relation without computer assistance.
+Particularly, Zeilberger's algorithm returns the following difference equation for the $\hpgo21(2)$ summand $S(\ell,j)$:

 where